Several types of “employment” are discussed below:

 (3) The course must be in the student’s course of study (or related to the major).

 Because the work is done for credit and applies toward a Lewis & Clark degree, students must pay tuition for the course.
+If the internship course is taken during the summer term, the student must pay a processing fee, but does not need to pay tuition.

 Curricular practical training does not affect time limits for practical training before or after graduation (as long as the time does not exceed one calendar year).
 International Students and Scholars must report time spent in curricular practical training to the Department of Homeland Security.

 Optional practical training is designed to permit international students to gain practical experience in their major field of study.
-The U.S. Department of Homeland Security (DHS) permits international students to gain this experience either before of after graduation, but restricts the total amount of time to 12 months.
+The U.S. Department of Homeland Security (DHS) permits international students to gain this experience either before or after graduation, but restricts the total amount of time to 12 months.

 Obtaining permission to engage in optional practical training before graduation takes two to three months because students must obtain an Employment Authorization Document (EAD) from DHS.
 Initial steps can be completed at International Students and Scholars in approximately thirty minutes.
 For more information, go to: Applying for Optional Practical Training and bring the required information with them to the ISS.